equinor/radix-platform/public-site/site/guides/resource-request/index.md

 CPU and memory are typically impacted by load on an application.
 If the application is in production, there will already be data that can be used for deciding `resources`.
 If not, next step involves either running an automated or manual simulation of production environment.
 It does not need to be very advanced, but it should be possible to see how it behaves under different load.

 Monitoring memory and CPU over time is important, as it can change based on a numerous factors (e.g. new runtime environment, changes to code, increased load, etc).
-The `resources` set can therefore change during it lifecycle.
+The `resources` set can therefore change during its lifecycle.

 Select a single environment and time interval, that represent normal usage for that application.
 Further examples are based on `radix-api`, where production environment and a period of 7 working days has been selected.

 ## CPU

 CPU is a compressible resource, meaning that if a container hits CPU limit, Kubernetes starts throttling.
-For most application throttling means it will be slower, but it will still be able to server requests.
+For most application throttling means it will be slower, but it will still be able to serve requests.

 If an underlying node hits CPU limit, it will start throttling containers.
 Distribution/priority of CPU for containers running on the node will be based on `resources.requests.cpu`.